 If a Board Member violates any provision of the Administrative Procedure Manual, the Chair will either telephone or write to that Member identifying the concern.
-If the matter is not resolved, the Chair may agendize the matter at the next Board meeting.
+If the matter is not resolved, any Board Member may agendize the matter for discussion at the next Board meeting and notify the Board's appointing authority when necessary.

-If the violation concerns the Chair's conduct, the Vice-Chair will handle the matter until it is resolved.
+If the violation concerns the Chair's conduct, the Vice Chair will handle the matter until it is resolved.